New York The Ciriza Way

 Mookie Mariano

-Today we share our home with two cats.
+For years we shared our home with two cats.
 Both of these creatures belonged to our daughter Sonja.
-How they both ended by here is no mystery.
+How they both ended up here is no mystery.
 Maxine, the pesky one, was Sonja’s college cat and when she moved back home for a season, Maxine stayed with us.
 Maxine is at least 19 years old, and much to Mike’s chagrin she enjoys great health.
 She is not spiritual and will most likely spend the rest of time in purgatory when she finally dies.

 Maxine Meow